Model | Verification | Requirements-driven Testing

 A key aspect of this practice is its attention to both positive and negative testing.
 The former verifies that the application’s security controls satisfy stated security requirements and validates their correct functioning.
 These requirements are typically functional in nature.
 Negative testing addresses the quality of the implementation of the security controls and aims to detect unexpected design flaws and implementation bugs through misuse and abuse testing.
 In its more advanced forms, the practice promotes security stress testing, such as denial of service, and strives to continuously improve application security by consistently automating security unit tests and creating security regression tests for all bugs identified and fixed.

-While both the Requirements-driven Testing and Security Testing practices are concerned with testing, the former focuses on verifying the correct implementation of security requirements, while the latter aims to uncover technical and business-logic weaknesses in an application, irrespective of requirements.
+Although both the Requirements-driven Testing and Security Testing practices are concerned with security testing, the former focuses on verifying the correct implementation of security requirements, while the latter aims to uncover technical implementation weaknesses in an application, irrespective of requirements.

 |Maturity level||Stream AControl Verification||Stream BMisuse/Abuse Testing|

 |1||Opportunistically find basic vulnerabilities and other security issues.||Test for software security controls||Perform security fuzzing testing|